Net-splash/Autojector/docs/configs.md

 ```
 This will mark the class as a config and will populate that class when it's requested in a constructor.

+Here is an implementation example for class config.
+For this you will need to add `UseConfigsByInteface` in the configuration option of simply `AddAutojector`

 Implementation example

 ```c#